rubenzuurman/ai-shooter-simulator/doc/README.md

 A higher level class handles spawning of environments and assigning of players using a matchmaking system, it also handles updating players' ratings.

+MatchMaking class: run separate process updating the current matches and to accept new matches from a shared dictionary.
+Each match yield the current position and rotation of the players after updating.